 About Residence Life

 At TLU, learning doesn't stop when you leave the classroom.
 Our residence halls and apartments are a hub of activity for social and educational programs and events.
-For many students, the community they come to know and remember is the community they developed with their roommates and suitemates.
+We offer students the opportunity to join a living learning community, which will not only enhance their on-campus experience, but give students the ability to connect with faculty outside the classroom.
+For many students, the community they come to know and remember is the community they developed with their roommates and suite mates.

 Two-thirds of our students live on campus in our seven residence halls and four on-campus apartment complexes.
 Each residential living option provides a safe and welcoming environment where students can easily walk to class, Hein Dining Hall, or the fitness center at Jones Sports Complex.